 Dual enrollment is intended for students who have exhausted the academic opportunities available at the home high school.
 Additionally, students must demonstrate, through AP test results, their mastery of introductory level concepts that allow for placement into advanced (200 level or above) coursework at U-M where space is available.
 Typical courses are intermediate language or math courses.
 Space availability is limited and will also be used to determine admission.

 What does it cost?

 If you are enrolling via the Community Resource Program, there is no cost.
 Otherwise, dual enrollment students pay non-degree student tuition rates.
 Non-degree seeking students will be assessed tuition based on their school or college of enrollment and residency status.
-Undergraduate non-degree seeking students are assessed Upper Division tuition rates.
+Undergraduate non-degree seeking students are assessed Lower Division tuition rates.
 Although school district policies may differ, many pay part of this cost, with the student’s family paying the remainder.
 Books and parking are generally not covered, so be sure that you understand what the final costs are.